SaguruHakuba/React-Firebase-ChatApp/README.md

 # React Firebase Chat App

-This full-stack web chat app project is built with React.js on front-end and Firebase as back-end database.
+This full-stack web chat app project is built with React.js on the front-end and Firebase as the back-end database.